PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: INTRODUCTION

 Contrast this with modern machine learning.
-The primary goal of modern machine learning is to build models that can form accurate \emph{predictions}.
+The primary goal of machine learning is to build models that can form accurate \emph{predictions}.
 We do not truly care about the value of the millionth weight in a deep neural network.
 We do not believe the parameters of the neural network are reflecting any ``moral truths''.

 For well-specified models the goals of inference and prediction align.
 For misspecified models they might not.
-Optimizing for inference when you'll evaluate a model's predictive performance violates the golden rule of ML: \emph{do unto training as done unto testing}.
-As made clear in the pivotal work of~\citet{masegosa2019learning}, both Bayesian inference and Maximum Likelihood target inferential rather than predictive risks, and can make poor predictions under model misspecification.
+Optimizing for inference when you'll evaluate a model's predictive performance can thus lead to sub-optimal predictive models.
+As made clear in the work of~\citet{masegosa2019learning}, both Bayesian inference and Maximum Likelihood target inferential rather than predictive risks, and can make poor predictions under model misspecification.

-While this issue has been known for a while~\citep{minka2000bayesian,domingos1997does}, a general solution is elusive.
-In this work, we offer a tractable multi-sample bound on the true predictive risk that is asymptotically tight.
-This bound allows us to directly optimize predictive performance.
-We can smoothly interpolate between traditional Frequentist and Bayesian (inferential) approaches as well.
-We can provide the predictive performance of a finite mixture model without the philosophical or computational burden thereof.